fenil29/Missing-Person-Report/README.md

 # Missing-Person-Report

-Web App that let you upload missing person details with photo and show all missing person details And also allow you to create account and edit and delete a person and watch all missing person
+Web Application that shows all the missing persons.
+You can create an account and upload the missing person details with photos and so other people can help you.

 Technology used: HTML, CSS ,JavaScript, Bootstrap, jQuery, Node.js, Express.js, MongoDB